stoffera/duality/README.md

 Duality will parse each string into a regular expression and check all request URL's against them.
 Notice how the backslash is double escaped.
 You must do this because the string is parsed into a regexp, causing the escape characters to be parsed twice.
 The functions related to the regexp's receive three arguments: a basic java script `string.match` object, a `http.ServerRequest` object and a `http.ServerResponse` object.
 If you define regions with parentheses in the regexp, then these will available in the `match` object.
 In this way you can pass parameters to the function, from the parsed URL.

 ####Options Available
-Here are the list of optional options to pass to the server:
+Here is the list of optional options to pass to the server:

 * **serverPort** *number* The listening port of the server.
 Multiple server instances can listen on different ports.
 Default: 8080
 * **useSessions** *boolean* Enable sessions on the server.
 Each request will be identified with a session.
 Default: TRUE